Factories in Europe and empty pharmacies in Cuba: The questions raised by the BioCubaFarma case

 Mauri Pérez was identified by CiberCuba in a study published in 2023 as the mother of the economist Alejandro Peñalver Mauri, founder of Cubamodela, one of the first small and medium-sized enterprises promoted by official media as an example of the so-called "new economic actors".

-That research showed how certain business projects emerged in a context of close relationships with high-level state structures.
+That research showed how certain business projects emerged within a context of close relationships with high-level state structures.

-The coincidence does not constitute evidence of any irregularity, but it illustrates the emergence of new economic elites closely linked to strategic sectors of the Cuban state, at a time when a significant portion of the population is facing a sustained loss of purchasing power, inflation, shortages, and a deterioration of basic services.
+The coincidence does not constitute proof of any irregularity, but it illustrates the emergence of new economic elites closely linked to strategic sectors of the Cuban state, at a time when much of the population is facing a sustained loss of purchasing power, inflation, shortages, and deterioration of basic services.

 Much more than a company in Spain